 April 4, 2018

-Using ReactXP allowed us to develop a native mobile app for two platforms and a Web app simultaneously, essentially giving us the Web app for free.
-And now I'm going to tell you a story behind it.
+Using ReactXP and React Native allowed us to develop a native mobile app for two platforms and a Web app simultaneously, essentially giving us the Web app for free.
+And in this article I'm going to tell you a story behind it.

 Providing a smooth cross-platform experience with a single codebase might seem like an impossible task.
 So far, there have been several solutions to this problem—although each one requires some compromises: